Double precision (64-bit) floating-point numbers in IEEE 754 representation.

 Notation for special values in the documentation below:

-: Positive infinity
++inf: Positive infinity

-: Negative infinity
+-inf: Negative infinity

-: "not a number" (can have different sign bit values, but NaN != NaN
+NaN: "not a number" (can have different sign bit values, but NaN != NaN regardless of the sign).

-Note: Floating point numbers have limited precision and operations may inherently result in numerical errors.
+:::note Floating point numbers have limited precision and operations may inherently result in numerical errors. :::

 Examples of numerical errors: